vazco/uniforms/docs/api-fields.md

   //   antd
   wrapperCol={{span: 4}} // 'ant-col-4' on field
   wrapperCol={{offset: 2}} // 'ant-col-offset-2' on field
+  // Help text.
+  //   *Some description would be great, huh?*
+  // Available in:
+  //   antd
+  //   bootstrap3
+  //   bootstrap4
+  help="Need help?"
+  // Help block className.
+  //   *Some description would be great, huh?*
+  // Available in:
+  //   bootstrap3
+  //   bootstrap4
+  helpClassName="a b c"
+  // Extra feedback text.
+  //   In the antd theme, this renders addtional help text below any validation messages.
+  // Available in:
+  //   antd
+  extra="Extra Feedback or Help"
   // Checkbox inline state.
   //   In bootstrap themes, label is rendered as a text, but in inline mode,
   //   it's treated as a field label.